JudahSolomon/Dog-Breed/README.md

 # Dog-Breed
 Dog-Breed is an App that gives you different kinds of Dogs breed and other informations about the Dogs like Name, Age, and Abilities

-# LIBRARIES USED
+# LIBRARIES ?
+TECHNOLOGIES USED
-Retrofit and RxJava
+Retrofit and RxJava,
+Android Navigation,
-Glide Image Loader
+Glide Image Loader,
-Room Database
+Room Database,
-Palette
-DataBinding
-Notification
-Preferenes
+Palette,
+DataBinding,
+Notification,
+Preferenes,
 Permissions and Sharing